jthistle/wiskesynth/README.md

 Running with the vanilla Python interpreter, you can get about 25-ish notes playing simultaneously, currently.

-Running with PyPy, it can play hundreds of notes simultaneously!
+Running with PyPy, it can play about two hundred notes simultaneously!
 Seriously, if you want any kind of real performance out of this thing, **you need to run it with PyPy**.

 ## Structure